spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/glue/marketplace-product-offer-wishlist-feature-integration.md

 Make sure that `ProductOfferRestWishlistItemsAttributesMapperPlugin` is set up by sending the request `GET https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}?include=wishlist-items`.
 You should get `attributes` in the response.

-Make sure that `MerchantProductOfferAddItemPreCheckPlugin` is set up by sending the request `POST https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items`.
-You should have the wishlist item added only when the product has the specified offer reference.
+Make sure that `ValidMerchantProductOfferAddItemPreCheckPlugin` is set up by sending the request `POST https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items`.
+You should have the wishlist item added only when the product has the specified offer reference, offer is active and approved, and merchant, who owns it, is active and approved.

+Make sure that `ValidMerchantProductOfferUpdateItemPreCheckPlugin` is set up by sending the request `PATCH https://glue.mysprykershop.com/wishlists/{% raw %}{{{% endraw %}wishlist_id{% raw %}}}{% endraw %}/wishlist-items/{% raw %}{{{% endraw %}wishlist_item_id{% raw %}}}{% endraw %}`.
+You should have the wishlist item updated only when the product has the specified offer reference, offer is active and approved, and merchant, who owns it, is active and approved.

 Make sure that `ProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` and `EmptyProductOfferRestWishlistItemsAttributesDeleteStrategyPlugin` are set up by sending the request `DELETE https://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}/wishlist-items/{% raw %}{{wishlistItemId}}{% endraw %}`.
 You should get the product offer wishlist item deleted.